dbrgn/RPLCD/README.rst

 In case you need a character that is not included in the default device character map, there is a possibility to create custom characters and write them into the HD44780 CGRAM.
-For more information, see the "Custom Characters" section in the "Examples" section.
+For more information, see the "Custom Characters" section in the "Examples" chapter.

 Testing